Brian-Pho/Textbook-Notes/content/posts/books/the-spike/index.md

 - The deeper we've plunged into the cortex, the less we can predict from a spike about what's going on in the outside world.
 - Predictive models tell us little about the spikes in the brain.
 - If we only look at what happens in the outside world, then we ignore the influence of other neurons on that neuron.
-- Counters, timers, predictors: all these are views of the output of a single neuron.
+- *Counters, timers, predictors*: all these are views of the output of a single neuron.
 - However, to make a single spike requires more than a single neuron.
 - So Counters and Timers are asking the wrong question.
 - Meaning isn't the spikes of one neuron, but of the Legion.
 - Ask not what a neuron sends, but what it receives.
-- Population decoding: taking the activity of lots of neurons and seeing if we can decide what the population sees.
+- *Population decoding*: taking the activity of lots of neurons and seeing if we can decide what the population sees.
 - All over the cortex, population decoding can successfully predict what’s happening in the outside world from the pattern of spikes.
 - It shows us that the spikes of a population of neurons carry meaning that's invisible when we look at members of that population.
 - However, just because the decoding is successful doesn't mean that that's what's happening in the brain.